deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 from haystack_integrations.components.connectors.langfuse import LangfuseConnector
 ```

 Next, write a function that takes a `DocumentStore` and returns a Haystack RAG pipeline.
+Add the [`LangfuseConnector`](https://docs.haystack.deepset.ai/docs/langfuseconnector) to your pipeline, but don't connect it to any other component in the pipeline.
 ```python
 def get_pipeline(document_store: InMemoryDocumentStore):
     retriever = InMemoryEmbeddingRetriever(document_store=document_store, top_k=2)